paulwalko/vpicc-constitution/BY-LAWS.md

     1. Levels of disciplinary action:
         1. Reprimand: A reprimand shall be the lowest level of disciplinary action and shall be noted in the minutes.
         1. Suspension: A suspension is the intermediate level of disciplinary action.
 A suspension shall be reduction of an associate or full member's rights to those equivalent to prospective member status.
 A prospective member cannot complete any membership requirements while on suspension.
 The time period for a suspension shall be fifteen (15) weeks after which time the previous membership status is reinstated.
         1. Expulsion: An expulsion is the highest and most severe level of disciplinary action.
 An expelled person is ejected from the club and club functions and current dues are returned.
 Previously completed membership requirements are null and void.
-A person expelled from the club can only rejoin the club by being allowed to restart the training program by 2/3 majority vote by secret ballot.
+A person expelled from the club shall not be allowed to restart the training program or regain any level of membership in the club.
     1. Procedure:
         1. A member of any class may bring a compliant for disciplinary action to the president.
         1. The president shall convene the Executive Committee to evaluate the complaint.